-Any rain and irrigation water that runs off your yard carries soil, debris, fertilizer, and pesticides into neighborhood storm drains and ditches that lead to local streams, rivers, drinking water reservoirs, and the Bay.
+Any rain and irrigation water that runs off your balcony, yard, or garden carries soil, debris, fertilizer, and pesticides into neighborhood storm drains and ditches that lead to local streams, rivers, drinking water reservoirs, and the Bay.
 These substances can harm living organisms, habitats, and water quality.
 Reducing runoff from your property minimizes these problems.
-To further restore and enhance infiltration into the soil, where possible, deep till (only on level areas) and amend compacted soil with compost.
+To further restore and enhance infiltration into the soil, where possible, loosen compacted soil with a garden fork or shovel (only on level areas) and amend it with compost.

-- □ Direct downspouts and gutters to drain onto the lawn, plant beds, or rain gardens where rain will soak into the soil rather than run off on driveways or impervious areas.
-However, make sure to direct this water at least 10 feet away from the house to avoid wet basement and foundation problems.
-Credit: 1 inch - □ Plant groundcovers on thinly vegetated areas, under trees, or on slopes to decrease erosion.
-Credit: 1 inch - □ Core aerate and amend compacted soil with compost to restore and enhance infiltration.
-Credit: 1 inch - □ Keep grass clippings, fallen leaves, pet waste, and other yard waste out of storm drains, waterways, and drainage areas.
-Credit: 1 inch - □ Plant mulched beds containing trees, shrubs, native grasses, or groundcovers along the low edges of your property to catch runoff.
+- □ Direct downspouts and gutters to drain onto the lawn, plant beds, or rain gardens where rain will soak into the soil rather than run off on walkways or other impervious areas.
+Make sure to direct this water at least 10 feet away from the house to avoid wet basement and foundation problems.
+Credit: 1 inch - Plant non-invasive groundcovers on thinly vegetated areas, under trees, or on slopes to decrease erosion.
+Credit: 1 inch - □ Core aerate lawn areas at the appropriate time, depending on the type of grass and amend compacted soil with compost to restore and enhance infiltration.
+Credit: 1 inch - □ Keep trash, grass clippings, fallen leaves, pet waste, and other yard waste out of storm drains, waterways, and drainage areas.
+Credit: 1 inch - □ Construct beds or install planters and fill with native trees, shrubs, grasses, and groundcovers to catch runoff.
 Credit: 1 inch - □ Install a properly designed rain garden where it will catch runoff from roofs or other impervious surfaces.
 This will also help slow and soak up stormwater instead of allowing it to run off your property.
 Credit: 3 inches - □ Install rain barrels to collect and store water from downspouts.
+Use this stored water on non-edible plants to make room in the barrel for the next rain.
 This reduces runoff and conserves water.
-Credit:1inch - Pick up and dispose of pet waste, every day.
-Dispose of this waste in garbage that goes to landfill.
+Credit: 1 inch - Pick up and dispose of pet waste every day.
+Dispose of this waste in garbage that goes to the landfill.
 Do not put in compost pile.
 Credit: 1 inch